-Human skulls, blood sacrifices, demon-possessed dolls, snakes, mysterious priests and priestesses, etc. Such is the image the media often paints and unfortunately, this seems to be the perception the general public holds whenever “voodoo” is mentioned.
+Human skulls, blood sacrifices, demon-possessed dolls, snakes, mysterious priests and priestesses, etc. Such is the image the media often portray.
+Unfortunately, this seems to be the perception the general public holds whenever “voodoo” is mentioned.
 Some people consider voodoo nothing but an archaic ancient pagan religion full of nothing but darkness, sorcery, witchcraft, demons and blood.
-But is voodoo really that evil?
-Someone asked me this interesting question the other day; Do traditional African worshippers (voodoo worshippers) believe in the supreme God (Y_W_H , Allah, etc.)?
-And if they do believe in the existence of a supreme and all powerful God, then why do they (traditional African worshippers) waste precious time and energy worshipping ancestral spirits and lesser gods?
+But is voodoo really that evil?.
+Do voodoo worshippers believe in the supreme God at all?.
+Why do voodoo practioners worship ancestral spirits and lesser gods?

-In Christianity for example, Jesus is the way, the truth, and the light and that, No one goes to the father (Almighty God) except through him (Jesus).
+In Christianity for example, Jesus is the way, the truth, and the light and that, no one goes to the Father (Almighty God) except through him (Jesus).
 It is the same in the traditional African belief system.
-In Africa, it is not a sign of respect for a young person to approach the King directly all alone.
-It is also a sign of disrespect for a young person to visit the King’s palace empty-handed.
-In the traditional African religion, the Supreme God is the King of all Kings and the most powerful of all beings and it would be a sign of disrespect to approach Him directly without some preparations.
-In other words, we humans who are mortal beings need some intermediaries to enable us reach this supreme God and that is where the lesser Gods and the ancestral spirits come in.
-In other words, the lesser gods and the ancestral spirits function similar to Jesus in Christianity.
+In Africa, it is not a sign of great respect for a young person to frequently approach a king directly all alone.
+It is better for the young person to approach the king accompanied by an elder.
+It is also not a sign of great respect for a young person to frequent a king’s palace empty-handed.
+In the traditional African religion, the Supreme God is the king of all kings and the most powerful of all beings, and it would be a major sign of disrespect to approach Him directly without some preparations.
+In other words, we humans who are mortal beings, need some intermediaries to enable us reach this supreme God and that is where the lesser gods and the ancestral spirits come in.
+The point to note here is that, the lesser gods and the ancestral spirits function in a similar way to Jesus in Christianity.

-Some people consider voodoo a violent religion because of the “blood” sacrifices.
-However, voodoo isn’t the only religion that practices blood sacrifices.
-In fact, most of the major religions in the world today including Christianity, Islam, Judaism, Hinduism, etc., all practiced and most continue to practice blood sacrifices today.
-In other words, voodoo is not as violent as the media (especially in Hollywood movies) often portray the voodoo religion to be.
+Some people consider voodooism a violent religion because of the “blood” sacrifices.
+However, voodooism isn’t the only religion that practices blood sacrifices.
+In fact, most of the major religions in the world today including Christianity, Islam, Judaism, Hinduism, etc., all practiced and most continue to practice blood sacrifices even today.
+In other words, voodooism is not as violent as the media (especially in Hollywood movies) often portray the voodoo religion to be.
 Compared to other religions in the world today, voodooism is without a doubt, one of the most peaceful religions we have.

-The practice of voodoo comes in many forms and just like there are several churches, sects, and several denominational groups in the world today, there are several types and forms of voodoo practice.
+The practice of voodoo comes in many forms and just like there are several churches, sects, and several denominational groups in the world today, there are several types and forms of voodoo practices.
 From Benin (the motherland of voodoo) to Ghana and Togo.
 From Haiti all the way to the city of New Orleans in Louisiana on the Mississippi river.
 From Mexico to Cuba and all the way to Brazil.
 The list goes on and on.
 Voodoo evolves and adapts along the way as we see in religions like Santeria.